-Rules (apply to all Instrumental Division categories and are the only rules for Guitar Solo and Piano Solo.)
+Rules (apply to all Instrumental Division categories and are the only rules for Bass Solo, Brass Solo, Guitar Solo, Instrumental Ensemble, Traditional, Piano Solo, String Solo, and Woodwind Solo.)
+Piano Solo, Classical has its own rules section.

-- 1. An Instrumental Solo is the art of presenting a musical composition using only musical instruments. - 2.
-A time limit of 5 minutes is allowed for Instrumental entries.
-There are 90 seconds for setup and 90 seconds for tear down.
-The instrumentalists may use this time to tune their instruments or conduct a brief warm-up. - 3.
-Music must be memorized. - 4.
+- An Instrumental Ensemble/Solo is the art of presenting a musical composition using only musical instruments. - 2.
+An Instrumental Ensemble may be comprised by 2 to 10 eligible students. - 3.
+A time limit of 5 minutes is allowed for Instrumental entries (except for Percussion Ensemble categories).
+There are 90 seconds for setup and 90 seconds for tear down (except for Instrumental Ensemble, Contemporary).
+The instrumentalists may use this time to tune their instruments or conduct a brief warm-up. - 4.
+Music must be memorized for all solo entries. - 5.
+Ensembles do not have to memorize their music.
+Using the musical score does not affect the evaluation. - 6.
 A conductor or director is not permitted.
-Rhythm, balance/blend, or cut-off cues from a person in the audience are not allowed. - 5.
+Rhythm, balance/blend, or cut-off cues from a person in the audience are not allowed. - 7.
 To ensure consistent sound level, microphones, if used, are set prior to the festival by an official sound technician.
 Participants may not ask for special sound settings.
-It is the responsibility of the participants to make sure the microphones are turned on and to move microphones to accommodate blend and volume. - 6.
-Sound track levels may be adjusted to compensate for different recording levels. - 7.
-A participant may play more than 1 instrument in an Instrumental entry as long as the setup and teardown time limits are not exceeded. - 8.
-Use of preprogrammed or prerecorded loops/software is not allowed; any looping or sequencing technology must function only in response to manual and live hands-on control. - 9.
-Piano Solo entries are not allowed accompaniment (neither live nor recorded). - 10.
-Click tracks, metronomes, or other rhythmic stability assistance devices or technology are not allowed. - 11.
+It is the responsibility of the participants to make sure the microphones are turned on and to move microphones to accommodate blend and volume. - 8.
+Sound track levels may be adjusted to compensate for different recording levels. - 9.
+A participant may play more than 1 instrument in an Instrumental entry as long as the setup and teardown time limits are not exceeded. - 10.
+Use of preprogrammed or prerecorded loops/software is not allowed; any looping or sequencing technology must function only in response to manual and live hands-on control. - 11.
+Piano Solo and Percussion entries are not allowed accompaniment (neither live nor recorded). - 12.
+Click tracks, metronomes, or other rhythmic stability assistance devices or technology are not allowed. - 13.
 Before beginning the presentation, participants must introduce their music selection(s) by stating the title(s), name of the artist/composer, and arranger (if known).
 If the piece was composed or arranged by the student, that must be stated.
-See page 14 for complete requirements and format.
+See page 21 for complete requirements and format.

-12. Accompaniment:
+14. Accompaniment:

-- Instrumental entries may choose to have or not to have accompaniment (except for Piano Solo). - The accompanist is not considered part of the entry. - The accompanist may be an adult or student. - Accompanists are allowed to use music. - Only a piano, keyboard, or acoustic guitar may be used for live accompaniment.
+- Instrumental entries may choose to have or not to have accompaniment (except for Piano Solo/Piano Solo, Classical and Percussion). - The accompanist is not considered part of the entry. - The accompanist may be an adult or student. - Accompanists are allowed to use music. - Only a piano, keyboard, or acoustic guitar may be used for live accompaniment.
 (Guitar may not be used to accompany a Guitar Solo.)
 Only a piano is provided by the festival. - If an accompaniment track is used, the instrument(s) played by the student(s) cannot be predominant on the accompaniment track. - Neither live nor recorded background vocals are permitted.

-Guitar Solo Evaluation Criteria
+Bass and Guitar Solo Evaluation Criteria